Gopher (Winnie the Pooh): Personality

 Gopher has a fairly brash, bolshie personality, with a tendency to talk in circles.
 Though presenting himself as a helpful handyman, he often rambles, dodges questions, and gives bad advice which usually leads to misunderstandings resulting in others becoming annoyed and refusing his service or vice versa.
 He is rarely seen outside of his burrow so not much is known about him socially.
 He is also quite easily offended, repeatedly storming off to his burrow and comedically falling down his mine shafts in these instances.
 Though short-tempered, he is shown to be a very skilled, hard worker, especially in his mine shafts (tunnels) and spends most of his time tediously working on them.
 He is also genuinely resourceful at times and shown to have a surprisingly tender and thoughtful side, such as when he remembers how his Grandpappy's forgotten lifelong dream of building an above-ground-underground city, and takes this project upon himself to please his Grandpappy.
 Despite his low social life, when Gopher does make an appearance he is constantly running at the mouth; with his trademark speech impediment of whistling out his sibilant consonants.

+Appearances

+While he never made appearances in any episodes of Welcome to Pooh Corner, Gopher was fleshed out a bit further in the television series The New Adventures of Winnie the Pooh.
+He is portrayed as generally hard-working, especially in his tunnels (which he inevitably falls into at least once).
+He does not appear in the original books Winnie-the-Pooh and The House at Pooh Corner by A. A. Milne (a fact that is regularly pointed out in Winnie the Pooh and the Honey Tree, when he breaks the fourth wall by saying he's "not in the book, y'know", also trying to say that he would not be in a phone book).
+Gopher's voice was originally done by Howard Morris, who later departed from the role and was replaced by Michael Gough for all subsequent productions.

+Gopher's other appearances in Winnie the Pooh-related media include the television specials A Winnie the Pooh Thanksgiving, Winnie the Pooh: A Valentine for You, and Boo to You Too!
+Winnie the Pooh, the direct-to-video film A Very Merry Pooh Year, and the direct-to-video special Winnie the Pooh: 123's.

+He also made minor appearances in the television series House of Mouse, the video game Kingdom Hearts II, and Pooh's Heffalump Halloween Movie (in archive footage from Boo to You Too!
+Winnie the Pooh).
+This was Gopher's last appearance in any form of media until the release of Kingdom Hearts III in January 2019, after nearly thirteen years of absence.
+Four years later, he was also added as a playable character in the video game Disney Magic Kingdoms.

+Like other Walt Disney Animation Studios characters, he has a cameo appearance in the 2023 short film Once Upon a Studio.